Introduction

 After graduating with Honours in Business, while searching for that perfect career role in marketing, I’d take up temporary roles.
 One such role was at Cornhill Publications in central London, cold calling prospective customers to sell advertising for an annual oil and gas industry periodical.

 My manager had instructed me in no uncertain terms that I should only speak to CEO’s and Managing Directors.
 So, I decided I’d try and sell advertising to Siemens PLC, the global powerhouse.
-Using some self-taught techniques, I managed to get through to the Chairman and CEO, a Mr Jurgen Gehrels, and successfully pitch him for advertising using the carefully scripted sales sheet I was given.

 But that’s another story…

 What mattered was I seemed to have a knack for sales.
-So sales roles continued to follow; in retail, fashion, travel, SaaS and technology.
+So sales roles continued to follow; in retail, fashion, travel, SaaS, and technology.

 Selling always came naturally because I didn’t try to “sell”, I communicated (value).
 And ultimately design is communication.

 Working in product development and the software industry and being able to understand the customer, allowed me to encroach and collaborate with some great teams and have influence over the user experience and design aspects of SaaS projects.
-My creative urges came more and more to the fore, and I began learning to use imaging solutions like Inkscape, Gimp, Adobe XD, Figma, and web development platforms like Squarespace and WordPress.

 I’ve sat on many sides of the table; as a customer, as a solution expert, as an entrepreneur…